mobile-swam/mobile-swam.github.io/README.md

 ## Demo
-This demonstration shows the evaluation result of the Mobile-Aware SWAM.
+This example demonstrates the evaluation result of the Mobile-Aware SWAM.
 Chrome, KakaoTalk, MP3 player, Skype, and the Stock application are all shown in order.
-Please press the below "**red**" image to watch the video file.
+To view the video file, please click on the "red" icon below.
 The left video depicts the conventional system, whereas the right video depicts the SWAM system.
-During a memory contention situation, SWAM-based user-space applications can be persistent without killing activity, relaunch time, application refreshes, and deferred response time.
+SWAM-based user-space applications can be persistent during a memory contention situation without killing activity, relaunch time, application refreshes, and deferred response time.

 [![SWAM Video](/img/demo04.gif)](https://youtu.be/KOInpOcQMEI)